grapestone5321/Coursera-Web-Applications-for-Everybody/README.md

 20: Handlebars UI Templates

-In this section we look at moving the templates to build HTML fragments from
+In this section we look at moving the templates to build HTML fragments from the server (PHP) in to the browser (JavaScript) using the Handlebars library.

 21: Advanced SQL